Waqf-e-Jadid

 Waqf-e-Jadid (also known as The New Dedication) is a scheme initiated by Mirza Basheer-ud-Din Mahmood in 1957, and was launched to spread Islam and Ahmadiyyat in remote areas of Pakistan, especially in the province of Sindh.

 The scheme was initially only for the Ahmadis of Pakistan, but was made world-wide by Mirza Tahir Ahmad later.
 The primary objective of this project was to look after the spiritual upbringing of the members living in the rural communities.

-It's one of the two schemes launched by Masih II.
+It's one of the two schemes launched by Khalifatul Masih II.
 The other being Tehrik-e-Jadid.

 History

 Initially, the scheme, started in 1957 by Mirza Basheer-ud-Din Ahmad to spread Ahmadiyyat in remote areas of Pakistan, was only for the Ahmadis of the country, but was further extended to Africa and India.
 However, after migration to UK, in 1985, Mirza Tahir Ahmad made this scheme worldwide.

 Mirza Tahir Ahmad was first appointed to lead the efforts of Waqf-e-Jadid.
 He was specifically instructed to focus on the two main objectives of the scheme.